 IT and technology

-- Ask for help with IT - from IT department and from colleagues.
-Wherever possible try and use equipment provided by work - but if there's no alternative most conference software can also be used on mobiles and tablets.
+- Ask for help with IT – from your IT department and from your colleagues.
+Wherever possible try and use equipment provided by work - but if you find that there is no alternative, you can use most conference software on your mobile and tablet.

-- Use online training to guide you to learn new skills - Microsoft and other companies that provide remote working software have good, free videos available to help.
+- Use online training to learn new skills - Microsoft and other companies provide remote working software and have good, free videos available to help you.

 - Try and use video calls whenever you can - there's no substitute for seeing another person's face.
-If videoconferencing is a step too far, you can do WhatsApp video for basic video calls with close colleagues.
-If you'd check in with colleagues in person in the office - check in with them virtually as well - whether by video or by call/email.
+If videoconferencing is not available to you, then you can try using WhatsApp video for basic video calls with close colleagues.
+Try and keep the routines that you had with your colleagues before the outbreak, for example if you'd check in with colleagues in person in the office - check in with them virtually as well - whether by video or by call/email.